F-Serra/Artificial-Poetry/README.md

   ...
  </details>

-Additional results can be found in the compilation 'poems_v2.pdf'.
+<br>Additional results can be found in the compilation 'poems_v2.pdf'.